dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 only use these for keeping references to un-ended spans in the processor.
 Otherwise, it would accumulate references to spans abandoned by the user without ending them and therefore potentially leak memory.
-If weak references are not supported or suitable for this application, the timeout parameter `spanDurationTimeoutMillis` should be added for this processor.
-Un-ended spans older than this timeout are dropped from the list of watched spans and therefore updates will not be reported any longer for them.
+If weak references are not supported or suitable to be used, the timeout parameter `spanDurationTimeoutMillis` should be added for this processor.
+Un-ended spans which were first provided to the processor longer than this timeout ago are dropped from the list of watched spans and therefore updates will no longer be reported for them.
 This timeout, however, should only apply to this processor and MUST NOT affect spans that are ended properly after the timeout.
+If `exportEndedSpans` is set, the span MUST still be exported once ended.
 Other processors, including the simple and batching processor, will still export these spans as they normally would.

 ### Span Exporter